serverless-guru/sls-jest/README.md

 ### Cleaning up

-When you are done with your tests, you can cleanup any remaining architecture and artifacts using the following command:
+When you are done with your tests, you can clean up any remaining architecture and artifacts using the following command:

 ```bash
 npx sls-jest destroy -t my-branch